John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Spawning_Areas/README.md

-Steps usee;
+Steps used:

-1) Apply Thornson's VAST to the Petrale winter fishery logbook data, using:
+1) Apply Thornson's VAST to the Petrale sole winter fishery logbook data, using the code in:

        VAST Petrale CW NOCV Biomass n_x = 600.R